-The Framework is broken down into three key Focus Areas, outlined below, which group our actions into core segments of accessibility work that closely align with the business and structure of City work and planning.
-These Focus Areas embed goals and priorities across departments in the City, and are strengthened by action plans, contained in the appendices.
-The Focus Areas are as follows:
+The framework is broken down into three key Focus Areas, outlined below, which group our actions into core segments of accessibility work that closely align with the business and structure of City work and planning.
+These Focus Areas embed goals and priorities across departments in the City, and are strengthened by the action plan, contained in the appendix.
+They are as follows:

-- 1. Built Environment: Promoting accessibility as a collective good and a key component in urban policy, design, planning and development.
-This focus area includes the systematic reduction of physical barriers across transportation and mobility, facilities and public spaces. - Government and Services: Removing barriers and increasing participation in local government programs, services, information and public decision making. - 3.
-Capacity and Collaboration: Develop increased corporate capacity to deliver professional services in a more accessible manner.
-Develop partnerships and advocate to other levels of government and community stakeholders for change.
-Collaborate with key community partners and set a strong example for community accessibility attitudes and awareness.
+Built Environment: Promoting

+accessibility as a collective good and a

+key component in urban policy, design,

+planning, and development.
+This focus

+area includes the systematic reduction

+and prevention of physical barriers

+across transportation and mobility, public

+facilities, and public spaces.

+Governance and Services: Removing barriers and increasing participation in local government programs, services, information, bylaws, and public decision making.

+Capacity and Collaboration: Developing increased corporate capacity to deliver professional services in a more accessible manner.
+This includes partnerships and advocacy with other levels of government and community stakeholders.
+Collaborating with community partners can set a strong example for community accessibility attitudes and awareness.

-Each of these focus areas is detailed below with objectives and key commitments.
+Each of these focus areas is detailed below with goals and key objectives.
 City services, infrastructure, and program design will rely on new lessons and tools that have been developed.

 A key approach for addressing accessibility is "Universal Design".
-The concept of Universal Design was developed in 1997 by a working group of architects, product designers, engineers and environmental design researchers.
-The purpose of the principles is to guide the design of environments, products and communications.
-These principles may be applied to evaluate existing designs, guide the design process and educate both designers and consumers about the characteristics of more usable products and environments.
+The concept of Universal Design was developed by a working group of architects, product designers, engineers, and environmental design researchers.
+The purpose is to guide the design of environments, products, and communications.
+The principles can be used to evaluate existing designs, guide the design process, and educate stakeholders about characteristics of more usable services, products, and environments.